paveluxd/b-brg/notes.md

 - Update notes**
     - Charge values of clubs and swords incresed to prevent weapon breaking in early game stages.
+    - Crusaders 'superior life' passive now gives 30 life (previously 12).
+    - Rogue enemies life is reduced by 25%.
+    - Rogue enemies now have access to charge and weaken actions to reduce their attack frequency.
+    - Increased players starting life, food and coins for all classes.

 - To-do ideas**